apify/crawlee/docs/api/RequestQueue.md

 <a name="RequestQueue+delete"></a>

 ## `requestQueue.delete()` ⇒ <code>Promise</code>
-Removes the queue either from the Apify cloud storage or from the local directory, depending on the mode of operation.
+Removes the queue either from the Apify Cloud storage or from the local directory, depending on the mode of operation.